fondberg/spotcast/README.md

 Home Assistant custom component to start Spotify playback on an idle chromecast device

 This component is not meant to be a full Spotify chromecast media_player but only serves to start the playback.
 Controlling the chromcast device and the Spotify playback after the initial start is done in their respective components.
+Becasue starting playback using the API requires more powerful token the username and password used for browser login is used.

 Used by https://github.com/custom-cards/spotify-card.